Ek Tha Hero: Cast

-Music
+Soundtrack

 The film has 4 music tracks.
 "Cycle Meri Joike" is a fun song by Sandeep Batraa, Jui Parth Thakkar, Arpita Mukherjee.
 "Sapney" is a melodious track by Arpita Mukherjee.
 Divya Kumar & Sandeep Batra have lent their voices for "Aatish Hai Tu".
 A devotional track in the form of "Ganpati Bappa" by Sandeep Batraa, Monty Sharma, Neha Vaishnav add a rustic flavour to the album.
 Monty Sharma & Sandeep Batraa composed the music and Sunil Sirvaiya and Tanveer Ghazi are the lyricists. while Sunil Sirvaiya and Tanveer Ghazi are the lyricists.